Writing is one of my several hobbies, and lists like the one below help me with writer's block every now and again.

 The one thing I have found to be at the core of most religions is tolerance and love for our fellow human being.
 Problems tend to occur when we branch outwards from those core values.
-If we all try to be a bit more understanding of other peoples' beliefs and look at religion as a set of guidelines instead of a set of laws that must be followed, I believe the world can become a much better place.
+If we all try to be a bit more understanding of other peoples' beliefs and look at religion as a set of guidelines instead of a set of laws that must be followed, I the world can be a much better place.

 There's nothing wrong with coming up with a name inspired by a certain faith, but if we can also teach our children to focus on the core values of the religion (the ones that we all know in our hearts to be just), the name you give them can truly be a source of inspiration and empowerment in difficult times.
 Thank you for giving this article a chance, and good luck finding a good name for your newborn.

 - Abidan: In Hebrew name means “my father is judge”.